magnetgrouplabs/cync-lan/README.md

 >[!IMPORTANT]
 > You must create a virtualenv and download the cync-lan.py script in order to export
 > your Cync devices from the Cync cloud API.
 Even if you only plan on using a docker set-up.
+> > This requires your email, password and the code that will be emailed to you during export.

 You will want to save the virtualenv setup for future use.
 If you add new devices to your Cync account, you need to export the config.
 Please see [Install docs](./docs/install.md) for more information.

 ### Updating Docker Container
 #### Updating using a new image
 - `cd` to cync-lan docker directory where `docker-compose.yaml` is located
 - run: `docker compose pull && docker compose up -d --force-recreate`
 #### 'Upgrade in-place'
 If you want to update the container in-place, you can:
 - `cd` to cync-lan docker directory where `docker-compose.yaml` is located